ciscon/vim/pack/vimspector/opt/vimspector/README.md

 ## Dump memory

 Some debug adapters provide a way to dump process memory associated with variables.
-This can be done from the Variables and Wathces windows with:
+This can be done from the Variables and Watches windows with:

 * The WinBar option "Dump"
 * `<leader>m` mapping (by default, can be customised)